How often do you admit students into your program?

-No, you can take three courses (no more than 7 credits) in the master’s program as a non-degree seeking student.
-However, to progress in the program you must be an admitted student and if there are any program changes, those courses may not count toward the new program.
+No, you can take up to three courses (no more than 7 credits) in the MSN as a non-degree seeking student.
+However, to progress in the program you must be an admitted/degree-seeking student and if there are any program changes, those courses may not count toward the new program.

 Do I need to take the Graduate Record Exam (GRE) to apply for admissions into the Master of Science in Nursing (MSN) program?

-No, the GRE is not a requirement for admissions into the MSN program.
+No, the GRE is not a requirement for admission into the MSN program.

 What are the requirements for admissions into the MSN program?

 You must have a BSN degree from an accredited nursing program with a minimum of a 3.0 (on a 4.0 scale) cumulative grade point average.
-You must also have an active, unrestricted nursing license in the state where you will be doing your clinical hours/practicums, and complete a graduate statistics course with a grade of "B" or better.
-There are other specific requirements for each track.
-Call the SON at 702-895-3360 to obtain additional information, or visit admissions and click on the information for the track you are interested in.
+You must also have an active, unencumbered and unrestricted nursing license in the state where you will be doing your clinical hours/practicums.
+For other specific requirements for each track, please visit admissions and click on the information for the track you are interested in.

-When is the application for admissions due to the Graduate College?
+When is the application deadline for admissions to the Graduate College?

 If you pursue full-time coursework you can complete the FNP program in 16 months and the NE program in 12 months.
-The PNP program can be completed in 7 semesters.
 Part-time course work can be completed for all tracks in three years.

 How many credits do I need to take per semester to be considered a full-time student?

-Nine credits per semester is the Graduate College definition for full time; however, School of Nursing full time tracks are 10-12 credits per semester,
+Nine credits per semester is the Graduate College definition for full time; however, School of Nursing full time plans of study are 10-12 credits per semester.

 How long do I have to complete the program?